 Outdoor Dog Run and Dog Fence Buying Guide

 First of all, let's get the terminology out of the way.
-In Australia, the term "dog run" is used fairly loosely, so where people say "dog kennel run", "dog kennel", "dog fencing", they could be referring to the same thing.
+In Australia, the term "dog run" is used fairly loosely, so where people say "dog kennel run", "dog kennel", "dog fencing" or "dog enclosure", they could be referring to the same thing.

 - Your backyard is not secure.
 Your dog is able to escape and is at risk of injuring itself or other people like children